gusanmaz/Synaesthesia_Test/README.md

 ### Synaesthesia

 Synaesthesia could be explained as entanglement of the senses in most succinct sense.
 Many varieties of this symptom exist such as seeing voices and tasting shapes.
 Grapheme-color synaesthesia is among the rich set of curious synaesthesia types.
 More than one percent of the population is estimated to experience it.
-Check [Wikipedia article](https://en.wikipedia.org/wiki/Synesthesia) for a more thorough account.
+Check out [Wikipedia article](https://en.wikipedia.org/wiki/Synesthesia) for a more thorough account.

 ### About Test